vmware-archive/vcd-ext-sdk/packages/cli/README.md

   -f, --force  If provided it will first try to remove all objects if present and recreated them.
   -h, --help   Provides usage for the current command.
   --only=only  Comma separated list of subcomponent names to be deployed.
 If not provided it deployes all subcomponents.

+DESCRIPTION
+  If a file is provided it deployes from the file, otherwise it needs to be run in the context of a solution projects.

 EXAMPLES
   $ vcd-ext deploy